Cari Shafer

 LSW, MSW

-Outside of sessions, I spend time with my daughter, my husband, and our dog.
-I enjoy walks, coffee, reading, and board games.
-I also meet regularly with my own therapist because I believe all therapists benefit from therapy.
-My personal experiences with grief and community have been deeply meaningful.
-I truly value the power of connection and showing up for one another.
-If at any point our work together isn’t going in the direction you’d like, I’m happy to explore other options with you.
-I look forward to meeting you!
+Outside of sessions, I spend time with my daughter, husband, and our dog.
+I love coffee, long walks, reading, and board games.
+I also regularly meet with my own therapist because I believe in practicing what I encourage for others.
+My personal experiences with grief and connection deeply inform the compassion I bring to each session.

 Cari Shafer, LSW, MSW is under the supervision of Edward Magiste, LISW-S I.2304227-SUPV